ZephArvanitis/heyzeph/rafiki-posts/2017-09-24-eating-local.markdown

 * A cup of dry oats for oatmeal in the mornings.
 * Two ready-to-blend smoothies.
 These used apple, peach, strawberry, spinach, milk, and whey protein (my exception from above).
-I brought my magic bullet along and blended a smoothie up both mornings in the hotel.
+I brought my magic bullet single-serving blender along and blended a smoothie up both mornings in the hotel.
 * Enchiladas (same as I made [here](2017-09-07-csa-week-12.html)) for dinners Friday through Sunday.
+This continued to be the tastiest food I've ever made from scratch.
 * Leftover tortillas from the enchilada-making process.
 I made these from scratch with some local flour, and they turned out pretty tasty, if a bit stiff when they cooled off.